Passaic County NJ Separation and Divorce Lawyers

 Divorce Attorneys with Offices in Woodland Park, New Jersey

-At The Montanari Law Group, it is our commitment to provide unwavering support and unparalleled representation to our clients who are currently dealing with family law matters.
+At Montanari Law Group, it is our commitment to provide unwavering support and unparalleled representation to our clients who are currently dealing with family law matters.
 Our highly knowledgeable divorce and separation attorneys have assisted numerous clients in Wayne, Clifton, Montclair, and throughout Passaic and Essex counties in developing and executing legally-binding separation agreements that best serve their interests.
-For a free initial consultation with one of our New Jersey divorce and family law attorneys today, contact our offices in Passaic County at 973-233-4396.
+If you are considering separation or divorce, or you simply want to learn more about your legal options, contact our New Jersey divorce and family lawyers today.
+One of our skilled attorneys will be happy to answer your questions and educate you about all of the avenues available to you.
+For a free initial consultation, contact our offices in Passaic County at (973) 233-4396.

 Legal Separation in New Jersey

-Issues to Resolve with an NJ Separation Agreement
+Issues to Resolve in Your NJ Separation Agreement

 Your separation agreement deals with many of the same issues as a marital settlement of divorce.
 Depending on your specific situation, your separation agreement may address issues such as: